wolfchase/wolfnode/content/blog/hugo.md

 ### Hugo is Cool

-It took me a a few hours to get to grips with (and quite haven't yet), but after playing with Hugo and realizing its actual potential, I went ahead with the port.
+It took me a few hours to get to grips with (and quite haven't yet), but after playing with Hugo and realizing its actual potential, I went ahead with the port.